jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/4.01/README.md

 Microsoft MS-DOS 4.01
 ---------------------

-The PCjs machine below is running PC-DOS 4.01.
+MS-DOS 4.01 was released in April 1989.
+[Directory Listings](#directory-of-ms-dos-401-disk-1) of the six 360Kb distribution diskettes are provided below.

 {% include machine.html id="ibm5170-msdos401" %}

-MS-DOS 4.01 was released in April 1989.
-The contents of the six 360Kb distribution diskettes are shown below.

 ### Directory of MS-DOS 4.01 (Disk 1)